lamnhan066/isolate_manager/README.md

     to generate the JavaScript Workers.

+    **WASM Note:**

-    **WASM Note:** When using WebAssembly, `int` types (including collections) are processed as `double`.
+    - When using WebAssembly, `int` types (including collections) are processed as `double`.
 A built-in converter automatically fixes this, or disable with `enableWasmConverter: false` if needed.
+    - When running the app with `flutter run -d chrome --wasm`, the app can be hang because of this [issue](https://github.com/lamnhan066/isolate_manager/issues/45) that related to COEP/COOP headers.
+If you met that issue, you need to run:

+      ```shell
+      flutter run -d chrome --wasm --web-header=Cross-Origin-Opener-Policy=same-origin --web-header=Cross-Origin-Embedder-Policy=require-corp
+      ```

 ## Usage Examples